regolith-labs/ore/README.md

 ## State
  - [`Bus`](src/state/bus.rs) - An account (8 total) which tracks and limits the amount mined rewards each epoch.
- - [`Proof`](src/state/proof.rs) - An account (1 per miner) which tracks a miner's current hash, claimable rewards, and lifetime stats.
+ - [`Proof`](src/state/proof.rs) - An account (1 per miner) which tracks a miner's hash, claimable rewards, and lifetime stats.
  - [`Treasury`](src/state/treasury.rs) – A singleton account which manages program-wide variables and authorities.

 ## Tests

-To run the full test suite (unit and integration tests), use the Solana toolchain:
+To run the test suite, use the Solana toolchain:

 ```
 cargo test-sbf
 ```

-For line coverage, use the llvm-cov tool:
+For line coverage, use llvm-cov:

 ```
 cargo llvm-cov